delliott0000/PyDoorBuilder/README.md

 - [Server](https://github.com/delliott0000/PyDoorBuilder/tree/master/Server) - This module communicates user sessions and specification states with the client.
 - [Autopilot](https://github.com/delliott0000/PyDoorBuilder/tree/master/Autopilot) - The server will offload certain tasks to the autopilot module, such as generating documents.
 - [Common](https://github.com/delliott0000/PyDoorBuilder/tree/master/Common) - Objects that are used across more than one module are defined here.
+- [API](https://github.com/delliott0000/PyDoorBuilder/tree/master/API) - Documents the web API exposed by the Server module.
 - [SQL](https://github.com/delliott0000/PyDoorBuilder/tree/master/SQL) - Tools used for PostgreSQL setup/development.

 # Features
-- HTTP API that manages user sessions and enforces rate limits.
+- Web API that manages user sessions and enforces rate limits.
 - Real-time communication of client states via WebSocket to prevent the loss of progress in the event of a crash.
 - Use of the `asyncio` framework to handle many IO-bound tasks concurrently.
 - Support for many autopilots running simultaneously.